gkjohnson/closed-chain-ik-js/README.md

 solve() : void
 ```

+Starts a solve in the WebWorker if one is not active.
+The solve will terminate automatically if none of the results are `SOLVE_STATUS.TIMEOUT`.

 ### .stop

 ```js
 stop() : void
 ```

+Terminate any active solve in the WebWorker.

 ### .dispose

 ```js
 dispose() : void
 ```

+Terminates the WebWorker and sets members to null.

 ## IKRootsHelper